 Another thing about Deviled Eggs?
 It is soooo much easier to pipe in that filling than to use a teaspoon.
 Far less messy and it takes like two minutes, literally.
 Plus, if you pipe, they’re so gorgeous and it’s easy to get all the halves filled so you’re not left with extra whites.
 Use a Ziploc with the corner cut off it you don’t have a piping bag and tip.

 I made the had boiled eggs in my Instant Pot.
 They turned out beautifully and were super easy to peel.
 And are, every single time.
 If you don’t have an Instant Pot, see my recipe for Easy Peel Eggs.
+One more hint: Run your knife under hot water before cutting the eggs and you’ll get a cleaner cut.

 To cut costs, look for eggs on sale, especially during holiday weeks and stock up.
 Eggs keep, literally for weeks, in the fridge.
 Look for specials, too, for buying eggs along with bacon or sausage.
 You’ll often see “hang tags” in stores or coupons in the store ads.
 Mayo is cheapest during the summer when most condiments are sales priced but look for specials and coupons around the Superbowl, too.